brunobmorais/nodejs-bootstrap-ejs/README.md

 ```

 ## Configuration
-Make a copy of the .env.dev file with the name .env.prod to run in production
+Make a copy of the .env.dev file with the name .env to run in production

 ### Run
 ```